laurauguc/laurauguc/README.md

 ## 🔭 What I'm Working On

 **🌟 [GradeMate](https://github.com/laurauguc/grading_assistant)** — *App Development*
-An AI-powered app designed to assist teachers with grading by providing insightful recommendations.
-I built the backend using python and Django and integrated it with the React frontend, built by my friend Ksenia.
-We are working with QMSS Innovation Lab to exapnd this project and developing a **freemium model** that offers a free basic tier for individual educators and a premium version for schools, complete with enhanced features and integrations.
+GradeMate is an open-source application that supports teachers with grading by offering AI-generated recommendations.
+I developed the backend using Python and Django, integrating it with a React frontend built by my collaborator, Ksenia.
+In partnership with the QMSS Innovation Lab, we're expanding GradeMate as a transparent, contestable, and ethically grounded alternative to the wave of closed-source, for-profit tools that often make unverified claims of “eliminating bias” or achieving “better-than-human” performance.

 **🤖 [GradeMate with Llama](https://github.com/laurauguc/llama_grading)** — *Machine Learning Research*
 This project extends GradeMate, focusing on improving grading accuracy through model fine-tuning.
 I’m leading efforts to **fine-tune open-source LLMs** for tasks like scoring, providing justifications, and generating feedback.
 My work involves implementing fine-tuning and refining orchestration and evaluation processes to ensure reliable, high-quality outputs.